bgigiolio/Cooking-HS/README.md

 to name, cuisine, or even ingredients.
 These recipes include a list of ingredients with their desired quantities, recipe calorie count, nutritional information of the dish, and a step-by-step guide on how to make the dish.
 Users can share recipes and teach cooking methods with friends and strangers alike, while newer cooks can follow along other users' recipes.
-Cooks can also create “forks” of existing recipes to include improvements in ingredients, seasonings, or even entire steps.
+Users can also create “forks” of existing recipes to include improvements in ingredients, seasonings, or even entire steps.
 Lastly, users are able to vote for the recipes that they think are best, as well as leave feedback and comments.